 Today you can find a cool renovated pub, which is spacious, traditional, serves a great selection of beers, and some delicious home made food in both the pub and adjoining cafe.
 The pub still has a local feel, being a firm favourite of young and old.
 There is Bed & Breakfast accommodation upstairs which is highly recommended and has even been used by royalty (many years ago).

 The beer garden has been designed by the team at Stax Creations (the same guys behind the fabulous Night Owl) and can be extremely busy on weekends when DJs play house music or disco.
 The new gardens come with an outdoor bar and a special cocktail bar, hosting events including: St Patricks Day, Outdoor Cinema Events, BBQ’s and weekly acoustic sessions by Birmingham Promoters – Weekly Friday and Saturday DJ’s in the garden playing the best in funk, soul, disco, hip-hop, R’N’B and more!
-The Old Crown also lends itself to some exclusive live gigs with a regular Sunday Social band night.
+The Old Crown also lends itself to some exclusive live gigs with live acoustic music on Sunday’s.

 Food served here is far more than simply pub grub, with a tasty selection of light bites and sandwiches for those on the hop, and a more substantial menu of burgers, pork pies, soups and various other home made treats to tickle your fancy.
 The food is delicious and well priced, a good example of how traditional pub food can still work in this age of Brummie Michelin stars and classical cuisine.
 The cafe serves the best sausage rolls around with vegetarian options too.
 Coffee and tea is also a serious affair here with a fab selection to choose from and a quaint relaxed atmosphere in which to enjoy morning, noon and night!